IQSS/dataverse/doc/sphinx-guides/source/contributor/index.md

 Please email us at <support@dataverse.org> or fill in our [feedback form][] if you are interested in participating in usability testing.

 [feedback form]: https://goo.gl/forms/p7uu3GfiWYSlJrsi1

+## Answering Questions

+People come along with questions on the [mailing list](https://groups.google.com/g/dataverse-community) and in [chat](https://chat.dataverse.org) all the time.
+You are very welcome to help out by answering these questions to the best of your ability.

+## Giving Talks

+If you give a recorded talk about Dataverse, we are happy to add it to [DataverseTV](https://dataverse.org/dataversetv)

+## Working Groups

+Most working groups are wide open to participation.
+For the current list of groups, please see <https://www.gdcc.io/working-groups.html>.